kevinchuchen/AWS-Sandbox-PersonalSite/README.md

 # AWS-Sandbox-PersonalSite
 A site written in pure HTML hosted on AWS.
 This site is created so that I can practice configuring and commissioning AWS resources.
+Check out [my portfolio](www.itskevcc.space) for more projects

-# Write-up and documentation of the site can be found on my site: [kevinlim.cc](www.kevinlim.cc)
+# Write-up and documentation
+Documentation and write-up of this project can be found on my site: [kevinlim.cc](www.kevinlim.cc)